YosefHamdy/Library-Management-System-MVC-Backend-Scope-only/README.md

               'Librarian To Publisher'
               'Customer To Books'

-Many to one : 'Books to Customer<To prevent made a seperate table>'
+Many to one : 'Books to Customer<To prevent made a separate table>'

 Many to Many : 'Publisher to Books'

-#### Related DB Tables
+#### Related DB Tables for Each Class

 Librarian : -- Librarian,Added_Books , Added_Clients

 Customer  : -- Customer,Books

-Puplisher : -- Puplisher,Publisher_Books
+Publisher : -- Publisher,Publisher_Books